CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

    ```
    ![](media/postgre-outerjoin.png)

-## Summary

    > **Note:** Before moving to the next exercise enter the following command to exit from the PostgreSQL client.

    ```
    \q
    exit;
    ```

+## Summary

- In this Exercise, you have learned basic operations of PostgreSQL.
+ In this exercise, you have learned basic operations of PostgreSQL.
 Click on **Next** at the bottom of lab guide to move to the next exercise.